Get results. Guaranteed.

 Matthew: Madison GMAT course instructor

-...years of part-time college instruction with over twenty-five years in industry.
+...of part-time college instruction with over twenty-five years in industry.
 Matt is skilled in both in person and virtual environments.
 His training clients include Trek, Ericsson, US Dept of Defense, Kraft, Verizon, and others.
 Matt currently teaches at UW Madison College of Engineering, and has taught at DePaul University, DeVry, Harold Washington College/City Colleges of Chicago, Herzing University, and Lakeland University, and Madison College.
-Matt currently teaches IT, business, and project management and has...
+Matt currently teaches IT, business, and project management and has taught...

 Dr. Jason Lee: Madison GMAT course instructor